 Although Uzbekistan switched to the Latin alphabet in 1993, this did not contribute at all to the country's cultural integration towards the West.
 On the contrary, the young generation that began to receive education after 1993 (with respect only to Uzbek-language schools) turned out to be cut off from literature in the Uzbek language that was published during the Soviet period.
 The book market of Uzbek printed materials was also divided into two sectors-literature published in Latin alphabet (mainly children's fiction and textbooks) and books aimed at an adult reader (fiction and non-fiction).
-In May 2019, a new version of the Latin alphabet563 was adopted, which canceled some letters and introduced new ones.
+In May 2019, a new version of the Latin alphabet was adopted, which canceled some letters and introduced new ones.
 This by no means contributed to the development of the publishing business and improved access of the young generation to world culture, since the number of translations of world literature and specialty books into the Uzbek language in the Latin alphabet is negligible in the present period.

-4.2 PROPORTION OF THE POPULATION PROFICIENT IN THE MOST COMMON LANGUAGES OF THE WEST (ENGLISH, FRENCH, GERMAN, SPANISH) 1.5/6 sity of World Economy and Diplomacy, branches of the Inha University of Korea and the Singapore Institute for Management Development, and the Turin Polytechnic University.
+4.2 PROPORTION OF THE POPULATION PROFICIENT IN THE MOST COMMON LANGUAGES OF THE WEST (ENGLISH, FRENCH, GERMAN, SPANISH) 1.5/6

+In terms of knowledge of the English language, Uzbekistan is at the very bottom of the corresponding international rating, being in 95th place out of 100.
+Higher education institutions continue to operate in the country, in which English is taught better than in other educational institutions.
+These are the University of World Languages, a branch of Westminster University, the University of World Economy and Diplomacy, branches of the Inha University of Korea and the Singapore Institute for Management Development, and the Turin Polytechnic University.
 The number of such educational institutions will grow, and the government supports this trend.

-In terms of knowledge of the English language, Uzbekistan is at the very bottom of the corresponding international rating, being in 95th place out of 100.
-564 Higher education institutions continue to operate in the country, in which English is taught better than in other educational institutions.
-These are the University of World Languages, a branch of Westminster University, the University who go to study at Western universities or study at local branches of foreign universities, as well as employees of international organizations and companies.
+The use of the English language is increasing, but slowly.
+Grow is visible mainly among students who go to study at Western universities or study at local branches of foreign universities, as well as employees of international organizations and companies.
 Branches of the British Council, Goethe Institute, and the Hugo Center in Tashkent contribute to the study of English, German, and French languages, in which courses for the relevant languages have been created.